-Jordana K. Bayer, PhD, Ruth Beatson, PhD Murdoch Childrens Research Institute, Australia
+Jordana K. Bayer, PhD, Ruth Beatson, PhD Murdoch Childrens Research Institute, Australia March 2013

-March 2013

-The World Health Organisation predicts that by 2030 depression will be second only to HIV/AIDS in international burden of disease.1 Mental health problems that are first identified in adolescence and adulthood, including debilitating depression, anxiety disorders and drug misuse, can have their origins in pathways that begin much earlier in life with childhood mental health problems.^{2,3,4}
+The World Health Organisation predicts that by 2030 depression will be second only to HIV/AIDS in international burden of disease.
+Mental health problems that are first identified in adolescence and adulthood, including debilitating depression, anxiety disorders and drug misuse, can have their origins in pathways that begin much earlier in life with childhood mental health problems.
+23,4

 In childhood, mental health problems primarily consist of emotional and behavioural problems.
-Australia's national youth mental health survey reported that these affect one in every seven children aged 4-17 years.5 Similar rates are reported internationally.^{6,7,8} Emotional problems include anxiety and depression.
+Australia's national youth mental health survey reported that these affect one in every seven children aged 4-17 years.
+Similar rates are reported internationally.
+Emotional problems include anxiety and depression.
 Characterised by inner emotional distress that may not be obvious to others, these disorders are also known as "internalising" problems.

-Cost-benefit economic studies show that, as a general rule, intervening earlier in the life course can be cheaper and more effective than later treatment.9 Studies following children in the community over time have highlighted persistence of internalising symptoms, from early- to midchildhood^{10,11} and from childhood into adolescence and adulthood.^{12,13} in young children is "temperamental inhibition," manifested as fearfulness and a tendency to withdraw from new situations.^{15,16,17,18} Additional known risks for young children's internalising problems are harsh and/or overprotective parenting interactions, and parents' own internalising problems.^{11,18,19,20,21,22,23}
+Cost-benefit economic studies show that, as a general rule, intervening earlier in the life course can be cheaper and more effective than later treatment.
+Studies following children in the community over time have highlighted persistence of internalising symptoms, from early- to mid-childhood. and from childhood into adolescence and adulthood.
+Control of the course control of the course can be cheaper and from childhood into adolescence and adulthood.

 While emotional functioning continues to develop from childhood into adulthood, the early years constitute a potential window of opportunity for early intervention and prevention.
-Children's internalising problems are in part inherited and in part due to environmental14 factors.
-Longitudinal research studies show that the single strongest precursor of internalising problems
+Children's internalising problems are in part inherited and in part due to environmental factors.